Using Protobuf Data with the Foxglove WebSocket Connection

-We recently announced the Foxglove WebSocket protocol, which enables Foxglove Studio to ingest and visualize robotics data in custom formats, not just ROS data from live robots or .bag
+We recently announced the Foxglove WebSocket protocol, which enables Foxglove to ingest and visualize robotics data in custom formats, not just ROS data from live robots or .bag

 Protocol buffers (Protobuf) are a way to serialize data into a common format that can be interpreted by any program, regardless of language or platform.